 The professional spammers are apparently not quite that stupid, so the problem became a little different.
 They were able to sneak past greylisting and conventional content filtering.
 Also, they were apparently oblivious to email communication and as far as I can tell their Unsubscribe pages are not entirely believeable.

-So it was a relief to find that places such as http://e-researchcouncil.com/ are very happy to accept any email addresss you can come up with.
+So it was a relief to find that places such as http://e-researchcouncil.com/ are very happy to accept any email address you can come up with.
 Time to enlist a few of our imaginary friends, drawn from the obvious source.

 I did ponder the ethics for a few moments.
 After all, the forms included sentences such as "I certify that I am a US citizen", which was about as true as the assertion that I had signed up via an AOL proxy.
 But I did not ponder that matter for long.
 Moments later, most of the spam operators found themselves with new neighbors with odd names and foreign email addresses.